WallStreetAnalytics/wallstreetanalytics/README.md

 _What is this about an angel investor?_

 One of the project administrators was contacted by an angel investor shortly after the initial Reddit post gained traction.
 They were turned away.
 This is an open source project, not a startup.
-Private equity investments are not in line with this project's mission statement.
+Private equity investments are not in line with the vision for this project.
+More information on acceptable/unacceptable sources of funding will be forthcoming in the official mission statement.